Community Resources

 Christ for Humanity

-6314 E 13th ST, Tulsa, OK 74112
+6314 E 13th St, Tulsa, OK 74112

 918-836-2424

-Monday through Thursday from 10 a.m. to 3 p.m.
+Monday–Thursday: 10 a.m. – 3 p.m.

 Iron Gate Tulsa